Expert Knowledge-driven Reinforcement Learning for Autonomous Racing via Trajectory Guidance and Dynamics Constraints

 \subsection{Experiment Setup}

-\textbf{Environment Setup} The simulation environment is based on the Berlin Tempelhof Airport Street Circuit, a renowned venue for the FIA Formula E Championship, as illustrated in Fig. \ref{fig:real_env}.
-Spanning 2.469 km with 17 turns \cite{fia_berlin_circuit}, while the Modena track adopts the Modena 2019 configuration of the Autodromo di Modena in Italy~\cite{autodromo_modena_circuit}.
+\textbf{Environment Setup} The simulation environments are constructed based on two racetracks: the Berlin Tempelhof Airport Street Circuit and the Modena Racetrack, as illustrated in Fig.~\ref{fig:real_env}.
+The Berlin track is a 2.469 km Formula E circuit with 17 turns~\cite{fia_berlin_circuit}, while the Modena track adopts the Modena 2019 configuration of the Autodromo di Modena in Italy~\cite{autodromo_modena_circuit}.
 In this work, the agent is trained on the Berlin Racetrack and evaluated on both the Berlin and Modena Racetracks.

-\textbf{Algorithm Setup} The Actor network, shown in Fig. \ref{fig:actor_net}, utilizes a convolutional neural network (CNN) backbone to extract features from the occupancy grid observation, followed by a Multi-Layer Perceptron (MLP) to output the mean and standard deviation of the action distribution.
-The critic and cost critic networks, shown in Fig. \ref{fig:critic_net}, adopt a similar CNN structure for state processing.
-The extracted feature vectors are then concatenated with the action vector and fed into an MLP to estimate the Q-value of the state-action pair.